Best Practices for Report Responses

 Yes, you may update the report regardless of another organization’s involvement so that Safe2Tell has a complete record of the report outcome.
 Multiple dispositions may be submitted on each report.

 A closed report informs Safe2Tell that you have received the report, have completed an initial investigation, and have a plan for moving forward.
-Adding additional information in the disposition/in progress notes tab will help document your response and inform all parties.
+Adding additional information in the disposition/in-progress notes tab will help document your response and inform all parties.

 Anonymity laws protect the individual who made the report.
 Individuals listed in the report who need intervention may be contacted, interviewed, investigated, etc. as determined by the designated school representative, law enforcement officer, or involved community agency.

 Safe2Tell relays information from the reporting party to school multidisciplinary teams.
 Each school determines what the practice or procedure will be for routinely handling Safe2Tell reports.
-Below are examples of individuals principals/directors might select to receive and respond to Safe2Tell reports:

 Reports involving school complaints are sent to the district officials selected to be report recipients by the superintendent.
 District officials are able to decide at what level the report is shared with the school’s report recipients.